martin-geeks/clock-app/README.md

-# clock-app
+## Clock App
-A clock app built in Typescript using React Native Clone the application by copying the code below
+A clock app built in Typescript using React Native

+- Clone the application by copying the code below
 ```
 git clone https://github.com/martin-geeks/clock-app.git
 cd clock-app